 So when it's coming to put the books onto the market one of the things that can be confusing is trying to figure out how to do the formatting right.
 That's the reason I sell my Formatting Made Easy Course.
 To make sure that the steps are laid out very simply.

-I work one-on-one with those exact students to ensure that you are going to get your book formatted correctly.
+I work 1-on-1 with those exact students to ensure that you are going to get your book formatted correctly.
 So you can make those changes that the traditional publishers would be unwilling to do.
 You want to add a chapter, you want to change the names.

 You want to modify some parts of the story.
 Some fix some errors, some grammar errors or typos that you have inside of your book, no problem at all.
 You're going to be able to do this easily with the tools that I like to us which is Jutoh.